 The go-to device for testing your blood sugar levels.

-The ADA recommends packing a 3-day supply.
+The ADA recommends packing a three-day supply.
 Include short-acting as well as long-acting insulin.
 When insulin is kept cool at the recommended temperature of 36° F-46° F, it will last until its expiration date.
 Unrefrigerated insulin can be stored at a temperature between 59°F-86°F and may be effective up to 28 days.
 Don’t forget to rotate supplies so that your kit does not contain expired products.

 Syringes or Pen Needles

 Both deliver insulin; it depends on what your instrument of choice is.
 If you are on a pump, you should carry emergency needles and insulin vials, or an emergency pen in case of failure.
 Also, carry extra syringes for mini glucagon shots.

 To clean skin surface before testing blood glucose or administering injection of insulin.